ComposableFi/composable/book/src/developer-guides/pallet-nft.md

 Showing of(f) assets as well as transfer of ownership is supported by Pallet-NFT

 The function `mint_nft` provides us with all the operations to `mint_into` a wallet and set its `set_typed_attributes`.
+We can then `transfer` ownership of the NFT we just minted to a new wallet `AccountIdof`.
+Looking for the new `owner`'s collection we can find our asset.

 ### Example

 ---